 Nolo Letele (65) joined M-Net in 1990 and pioneered MultiChoice's expansion outside South Africa.
 Read more

 Nolo Letele (65) joined M-Net in 1990 and pioneered MultiChoice’s expansion outside South Africa.
 In 1995 he moved to Ghana, where he served as West African regional general manager.
 In 1999 he was appointed chief executive of MultiChoice SA, and later served as MultiChoice group chief executive until 2010, when he was appointed executive chair of the MultiChoice South Africa Holdings board.
+In March 2017, he was appointed acting group CEO of MultiChoice South Africa.
 Mr Letele has won several awards including Media Man of the Year in 2001 (Saturday Star - Business Repor t); Media Owner of the Year in 2003 (Financial Mail Adfocus); and the Lifetime Africa Achievement Prize for media development in Africa (Millennium Excellence Foundation).
 He holds an honours degree in electronic engineering (UK).
 His directorships include BuiltAfrica Proprietary Limited.